jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 - lock
 - smart
 - review
+review:
+  name: August Smart Lock
+  rating: 7
+  comments: Solid product.
+Has its flaws.
+Still improving.
 ---

-{% include post-rating.html rating=7 comments="Solid product.
-Has its flaws.
-Still improving." %}

 Spend less time fiddling with keys when unlocking your door; instead, unlock your door with an app on your smartphone; better yet, have it unlock as you’re walking up to it.
 August Smart Locks allows you to do just that.
 Well... sometimes.